Job Details

 • Supports the development of an innovative, culturally-responsive fire protection curriculum that meets the needs of a diverse student body and industry

 We are interested in finding the best candidate for the job, and that candidate may be one who comes from a less traditional background.
 We welcome applicants who bring a diversity of identity, culture, experience, perspective, and thought.
 If you meet the minimum qualifications, we encourage you to apply even if you do not believe you meet every one of the success criteria qualifications described below.
+You are also encouraged to address how your professional and lived experience, scholarship, teaching, mentorship and/or service will contribute to the College.

 Please Note: